-Growing and Using Chives for Fertilizer
+Growing Chives for Fertilizing

-When the chives are finished flowering they can be trimmed for a tidier look, and the chive trimmings are easily left as mulch around the strawberry plants.
+When the chives are finished flowering they can be trimmed for a tidier look.
+In fact, I chop and drop the nutrient-rich, green trimmings as mulch around the strawberry plants.

-Another benefit of growing chives in the strawberry bed is their pest-deterring qualities.
+Another benefit of growing chives with strawberries is their pest-deterring qualities.
 The strong scent of chives screens the sweet smell of the berries, deterring slugs and confusing the pests attracted to the sweetness.

 Strawberries for the Edible Landscape

 I grow a variety of strawberries called Seascape.
-While regular June-bearing strawberries reduce berry production after three years, Seascape is a longer-producing variety.
+While June-bearing strawberries reduce berry production after three years, Seascape is a longer-producing variety.
 Also, the plants produce fewer runners, which means fewer bare spots in the edible front yard.